-Because I can’t just stop at making dinner, dessert was necessary.
+Because I can't just stop at making dinner, dessert was necessary.
 This cake is filled with balsamic-glazed strawberries, uses olive oil in place of vegan margarine or vegetable oil, and is topped with Italian meringue dollops and a sprig of fresh basil.
-You don’t get more Italian than that.
-I’ve been using every opportunity I have to make aquafaba meringue (and I’m sick of buttercream), and it was perfect on this cake.
-I didn’t cook the meringue, but you could use a pastry torch to brown the dollops for a golden, crispy exterior.
+You don't get more Italian than that.
+I've been using every opportunity I have to make aquafaba meringue (and I'm sick of buttercream), so it was perfect on this cake.
+I didn't cook the meringue, but you could use a pastry torch to brown the dollops for a golden, crispy exterior.

 Chocolate Olive Oil Cake with Strawberry Balsamic Filling and Meringue Topping

 Makes a 2-layer 9-inch round cake